-101 3.
-Experimental setup
+3. Experimental setup

-In preparation of the two weeks DESY test beam campaign, a support frame 102 was designed to move the 32 chip GridPix module in the plane perpendicular to 103 the beam by a remotely controlled stage such that the whole detector volume 104 could be probed.
-The module was mounted upside down with respect to figure 1 105 thus that the electronics could be accessed from above.
-The support frame also 106 held three Mimosa26 silicon detector planes [10] - with an active area of (21.2)107 mm x 10.6 mm) - placed in front of the detector and three Mimosa26 planes 108 behind the detector.
-At DESY the (Mimosa26) silicon detector planes were 109 provided by the test beam coordinators.
-The whole detector setup was slided 110 towards the centre of the PCMAG magnet at the DESY test beam facility II 111 [10].
-A beam trigger was provided by a double scintillator counter coincidence.
-112 The data were taken at different stage positions to cover the whole sensitive 113 TPC volume.
-Runs with electron beam momenta of 5 and 6 GeV/c and at 114 magnetic fields of 0 and 1 T were analysed.
+In preparation of the two weeks DESY testbeam campaign, a support frame 102 was designed to move the 32 chip GridPix module in the plane perpendicular to 103 the beam by a remotely controlled stage such that the whole detector volume could be probed.
+The module was mounted upside down with respect to figure 105 1 to allow access to the electronics from above.
+The support frame also held 106 three Mimosa26 silicon detector planes [10] - with an active area of (21.2 mm x 107 10.6 mm) - placed in front of the detector and three Mimosa26 planes behind 108 the detector.
+At DESY the (Mimosa26) silicon detector planes were provided by the testbeam coordinators.
+The whole detector setup was slided towards 110 the centre of the PCMAG magnet at the DESY II testbeam facility [10].
+A 111 beam trigger was provided by a double scintillator counter coincidence.
+The 112 data were taken at different stage positions to cover the whole sensitive TPC volume.
+Runs with electron beam momenta of 5 and 6 GeV/c and at magnetic 114 fields of 0 and 1 T were analysed.
 115